[KubeCon Day 3] ArgoCon 2024 Participation Report

 About ArgoCon

 In fact, among the co-located events held at KubeCon 2024 NA, ArgoCon had the most sessions, from early morning keynotes to evening LTs.
-The exhibition booths were also very popular, with so many people blocking the aisles.
+The exhibitor booths were also very popular, with so many people blocking the aisles.

 The atmosphere at ArgoCon